-Last month the folks at Dimension pictures gave us HELLRAISER: JUDGEMENT.
-So it should come as no surprise that they’re following it up with another installment in another well past its prime franchise, CHILDREN OF THE CORN: RUNAWAY.
+Last month, the folks at Dimension pictures gave us HELLRAISER: JUDGEMENT.
+So it should come as no surprise that they’re following it up with another instalment in another well past its prime franchise, CHILDREN OF THE CORN: RUNAWAY.
 Is the ninth try the charm for turning this saga around?

 CHILDREN OF THE CORN: RUNAWAY is available from Dimension Films and Lionsgate March 13, 2018.